Lobster Corn Chowder is loaded with lobster meat and fresh corn in a comforting, creamy and buttery broth. This lobster chowder just screams summer!

 - fresh parsley for garnish

-- While the stock is cooking, add the olive oil to the second pot over medium heat.
+- While the stock is cooking, add the olive oil to a second pot over medium heat.

 - Add the onions, celery, corn, potatoes, salt and pepper and cook, stirring often, until the stock is done.